Jauja: Transport

 Jauja is connected by highway to Lima and La Oroya.
 Jauja is the only city in the center of the country with an airport, Francisco Carle Airport.
 Jauja airport was officially recognized in 1995 and currently receives daily commercial flights.

-It is currently served by one airline carrier, LATAM.
+It is currently served by two airline carriers, LATAM and Sky.
 Most travelers to domestic and international destinations connect in Lima's Jorge Chávez International Airport.